kb-gh/ProgAndSciCalc/README.md

 MODE
 Integer  - Performs operations on integers, 8, 16, 32 or 64 bits, signed or unsigned.
            The main display can be decimal or hex, the value is also shown in binary under the main display.
-(The binary display is interactive ie. you can click on an individual bit to toggle that bit).
+Hex values, as with the binary display, show the bit pattern and so look the same whether signed or unsigned.
+The binary display is interactive ie. you can click on an individual bit to toggle that bit.

 Floating - uses decQuad decimal floating point type (34 digits internally).
-The main display
+The display
            can be configured to use from 8 to 20 digits (20 is chosen as the max because it's plenty, and 20 is sufficient to precisely represent all integers in the range of an unsigned 64 bit integer, in case that might be useful).
            Also features unit conversions, and can optionally read in constants from a user supplied text file.

 Use the [MODE] button to switch between modes.
-The current value (possibly within some limitations) is passed on when switching mode, see Mode Change section further down.
+The current value, possibly within some limitations, is passed on when switching mode, see Mode Change section further down.

 DIRECTORY FOR CONFIG AND CONSTANTS FILES